ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/sequence.md

 ```

 ##### Case 2
-Circular Chromosomes
+Circular Sequences
 Query parameters : start and end given
+Checksum Algorithm : MD5 (or truncated SHA512 if supported by the server)
 `Accept : text/vnd.ga4gh.seq.v1.0.0+plain` (or any encoding supported by server)
 `Range : NA`
-**Conditions** : start > end ;  start < size of chromosome;
+**Conditions** : start > end ;  start < size of sequence;
-Circular chromosomes **must** be supported by the server (This support is optional.
-Server will throw a Not Implemented error if support for circular chromosomes is not there,which will be covered in **Error** section)
+Circular sequences **must** be supported by the server (This support is optional.
+Server will throw a Not Implemented error if support for circular sequences is not there,which will be covered in **Error** section)
-**Description** : Sub sequence of the circular chromosome will be retrieved, from start till the last byte of the chromosome then immediately from first byte till the end.
+**Description** : Sub sequence will be retrieved, from start till the last byte of the sequence then immediately from first byte till the end.
 For example :
 Sequence : ATGCATGCATGCATGC ; start = 10 & end = 2
 Response : GCATGC + AT -> GCATGCAT

 ```
 GET
-/sequence/
-2085c82d80500a91dd0b8aa9237b0e43f1c07809bd6e6785/
+/sequence/3332ed720ac7eaa9b3655c06f6b9e196/
 ? start=5372 & end=5

 ```